tangowhisky37/CoderDojo/Pages/Links-To-Maker-Projects-And-Tools-For-Kids.md

+---
+layout: page
-# Links to Maker Projects & Tools for Kids
+title: Links to Maker Projects & Tools for Kids
+---

 Parent's looking for links to maker projects (software projects, hardware or electronics projects, etc.) aimed at kids including tools that they could use can consider the links below -